 Q: How would you rate the public transport in Buenos Aires?
 What is your most memorable experience of using the city’s transport system?

 Q: How would you rate the healthcare in Buenos Aires?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?
 Are there any hospitals you would recommend?

 Q: What are the biggest safety issues facing expats living in Buenos Aires?
 Are there any areas expats should avoid?